Panzergruppe Guderian (game): Victory conditions

 The German side receives victory points for capturing certain geographical objectives.
 The Soviet gains points for destroying entire German divisions and for recapturing locations taken by the Germans.

 Publication history

-Panzergruppe Guderian was designed by James F. Dunnigan, with cartography and graphic design by Redmond A. Simonsen, and first appeared as a pull-out game in Strategy & Tactics No. 57 (July–August 1976).
+Panzergruppe Guderian was designed by Jim Dunnigan, with cartography and graphic design by Redmond A. Simonsen, and first appeared as a pull-out game in Strategy & Tactics No. 57 (July–August 1976).
 It was also published as a flat-pack box, and as a Designer's Edition boxed set.

 After TSR took over SPI in 1982, it sold the rights to Panzergruppe Guderian to Avalon Hill, which published a new edition of the game in 1984.